Zooom Air

 Zexus Air Services, doing business as Zooom Air, was an Indian low-cost regional airline headquartered in Gurugram, Haryana, India.
-It operates from its base at Indira Gandhi International Airport in Delhi, with a fleet of 5 aircraft.
+It operated from its base at Indira Gandhi International Airport in Delhi, with a fleet of 5 aircraft.

 History

-was established in April 2013 as "Zexus Air" by Zexus Air Services Pvt.
+Zooom Air was established in April 2013 as "Zexus Air" by Zexus Air Services Pvt.
 Ltd. The Ministry of Civil Aviation issued it a No Objection Certificate (NOC) along with five other airline startups in July 2014.
 In September 2016, the airline took delivery of its first aircraft, a Bombardier CRJ200.
 The airline received its air operator's certificate (AOC) on 3 February 2017, and began flight operations on 15 February from Delhi to Kolkata, with a stop at Durgapur.

 Operational difficulties and cessation of operations

 Although the airline initially started its operations with a considerable response under the government's UDAN Scheme, it could not last longer due to declining passengers and patronage.
 So, in July 2018, the operating license of the airline was suspended by the Directorate General of Civil Aviation (DGCA) due to safety concerns.
 The DGCA then revived the airline's AOC in December 2018, and it was expected that the airline will restart operations in January 2019.
 All operations were suspended until 31 October 2019, when the airline restarted operations,.
 However, all operations were grounded indefinitely in March 2020 due to the COVID-19 pandemic.
 The airline was supposed to resume operations again in January 2021, with no success.
 It began to be involved with insolvency over unpaid dues due to grounding, because an expatriate pilot associated with the company filed an application in the National Company Law Tribunal (NCLT) court as an operational creditor.
 The NCLT considered the report on 25 March 2022, along with appointing an interim resolution professional, All operational and financial creditors were asked to submit their claims before 8 April of the same year.
 The insolvency proceedings were completed after 180 days from the date of commencement of the proceedings, i.e., on 21 September 2022.